 Make checks payable to Bryn Mawr College.

 The College has a fair and equitable refund policy based on Federal regulations.
 Under the policy the refund will be a percentage of tuition, fees, room and board based on the period of attendance and the receipt of Title IV funds.
-The actual calculation of the refund will be made in the Comptroller's Office based upon the date of withdrawal.
-For specific dates and amounts of refund and/or a copy of the policy, please see the administrative staff of your program or the Comptroller's Office.
+The actual calculation of the refund will be made in the Controller's Office based upon the date of withdrawal.
+For specific dates and amounts of refund and/or a copy of the policy, please see the administrative staff of your program or the Controller's Office.

 There is a full tuition refund if you withdraw on or before the first day of class.